 The public sector dominates the health system in Botswana, operating up to 98 percent of the health facilities.
-However, there is a huge gap in quality between public and private medical provisions.
+Nevertheless, there is a huge gap in quality between public and private medical provisions.
 We recommend expats purchase private health cover for Botswana.

 As in much of the rest of Africa, the public healthcare system mainly serves a lower-income bracket, while expats and those who can afford it use the private healthcare system.
-Many local people in Botswana rely on faith healing or herbalists, both of which currently operate informally as the country is yet to regulate traditional medical practice.
+Many local people in Botswana rely on faith healing or herbalists, both of which currently operate informally, as the country is yet to regulate traditional medical practice.

 Although there are adequate provisions in Botswana’s private hospitals, medical evacuation to neighbouring South Africa is common in serious cases.